 No Products in the Cart

-For centuries, the human body has accustomed itself to the light and dark cycle defined by solar days.
+For centuries, the human body has accustomed itself to the light and dark cycles defined by solar days.
 From Babylonian kings to Greek physicians to current-day American doctors, everyone has advised sunlight as the ultimate remedy.
 Be it physical or mental illnesses or interpersonal and group bonding, being out in the sun can make things better for everyone.

 Sunlight also helps calibrate our internal body clocks.
 It regulates our appetite, digestion, moods, and concentration.
-And most important, it blocks the release of melatonin, the sleep-inducing hormone which is a way of telling our bodies that the day has started.
+And most important, it blocks the release of melatonin, the sleep-inducing hormone, which is a way of telling our bodies that the day has started.

-Most important of all, sunbathing boosts Vitamin D’s supply in our bodies which in turn improves our bone density and immune system.
+Most important of all, sunbathing boosts Vitamin D’s supply in our bodies, which in turn improves our bone density and immune system.

 A daily outing in the morning sun for at least 1-2 hours can increase the serotonin level in your body.
 Serotonin is a hormone within our body that improves our mood and focus.